-- Step 1 Choose Administration > Maintenance > Patch Management. - Step 2 Click the radio button for the patch version whose changes you want to roll back and click Rollback.
+- Step 1 In the ISE-PIC GUI, click the Menu icon (≡) and choose Administration > Maintenance > Patch Management. - Step 2 Click the radio button for the patch version whose changes you want to roll back and click Rollback.

-Note When a patch rollback is in progress, Show Node Status is the only function that is accessible on the Patch Management page.
+When a patch rollback is in progress, Show Node Status is the only function that is accessible on the Patch Management page.